YaleSpinup/ecs-api/k8s/README.md

 * use the endpoint `http://<<minikube_ip>>/v1/ecs`

-Saving your code should rebuild and deploy your project automatically
+Saving your code should rebuild and redeploy your project automatically

 ## [non-]profit